1300 669 711 - Australia

 • Frequent Job Changes

-While job-hopping is common in some industries, an excessively high frequency of job changes within a short period, especially if the roles are unrelated or show a lack of career progression, might raise concerns about the authenticity of the profile.
+While professional mobility and job-hopping is not uncommon these days, especially in certain industries, excessively high frequency of job changes within a short period might raise valid concerns about the authenticity of the profile.

 • Unverifiable Employment Details

-Profiles that provide vague or unverifiable information about past employers, such as missing company names, incorrect dates of employment, or non-existent companies, could indicate fabricated work history.
+Profiles that are light-on in terms of verifiable information should be cause for concern.
+Scam LinkedIn profiles will often provide vague or unverifiable information about past employers, missing company names, fake/non-existent companies and incorrect dates of employment.
+Any of these could indicate a fabricated work history.

 • Inconsistent Career Trajectory